The Effects of Road Salt on Cars & How to Protect Your Vehicle from Salt Damage

-Rust is one of the biggest threats road salt residue can cause for vehicles, with repeated exposure, due diligence by the owner is needed.
-Road salt affects the car’s paint causing corrosion, rust begins forming underneath bubbling up and the metal becomes brittle and flakey.
-Eventually the damaged area breaks free and if left untreated a hole can occur.
+Rust is one of the biggest threats road salt residue can cause for vehicles, with repeated exposure leading to significant chassis and engine corrosion.
+Road salt affects the car’s paint causing corrosion; rust begins forming underneath, bubbling up, and the metal becomes brittle and flakey.
+Eventually, the damaged area breaks free, and if left untreated, a hole can occur.

 The Fight Against Road Salt Car Damage – What can you do?

 - Wash your car as soon as possible after each snow or ice storm.
-At maximum every 10 days.
+At maximum every ten days.

-- Wash your car when temperatures reach 40 degrees Fahrenheit or higher.
+- Wash your car when temperatures reach 40°F or higher.